 La Casa de las Sunrisas was a real character place.
 A ramshackle hippie kind of joint with graffiti on walls.
 Some pics.

-My fellow pilgrims Win from Brisbane via Cook Islands and Jane from Cardiff, Wales, U.K.
+My fellow pilgrims Win from Brisbane via the Cook Islands and Jane from Cardiff, Wales, U.K.

 I spent the afternoon enjoying a beer with the Camino buddies.
 From the left are Aaron, me, Ben, Win, Dave from Canada, Jane and finally Helena also from Canada.
 Yes, a few more beers after that.
 Much pleasant and relaxing.

 There was a Swedish guy, Ludvig, from Norrköping, sleeping in the bunk bed above me.
-He is only the second Swede I met on the Camino.
+He is only the second Swede I met on the Camino so far.
 He was not so talkative so I only exchanged a few words with him.